The Everlasting Mercy

 If I could only think I had.

-But no. I put the thought away
+I put the thought away

 For fear of what my friends would say.